 In the Emerging Leaders program students choose a cohort based on the focus of study.
 The students begin as a cohort and stay together for the duration of their program.
 There are no electives as the curriculum offerings are focused on helping students develop expertise in a specific area of study.
-The Emerging Leaders program also makes use of distributive learning technologies, which reduces the time required to complete the course work from three years to two years.
+The Emerging Leaders program also makes use of distributive learning technologies.
 Another unique aspect of this program is that students are exposed to a professor of record who is a proven scholar/practitioner in the subject being studied and who serves as the cohort's primary mentor.

 Earning a Doctor of Ministry in the Emerging Leaders program requires the completion of 48 quarter credits.
-All persons in this program will complete six courses focused on the cohort subject matter as determined by the cohort professor(s), as well as the Thesis Proposal Workshop (Research Methodology and Design) and the completion of an acceptable dissertation.
-Two of the courses in the Emerging Leaders program will be delivered via BlackboardTM, Bethel's distributive learning technology, and require no onsite classroom work.
+All persons in this program will complete five courses focused on the cohort subject matter as determined by the cohort professor(s), as well as Integral Research and Writing, the Thesis Proposal Workshop and the completion of an acceptable dissertation.

-Current cohorts scheduled to launch are posted on the seminary website
+Current cohorts scheduled to launch are posted on the seminary website.